 Your brain is a hungry machine.
 Despite its size, it gobbles up about 20% of your body’s total calories.
 When you’re grinding through finals, that energy demand spikes even higher.
 If you aren’t feeding it the right stuff, your ability to memorize formulas or write that 2,000-word essay starts to tank.

-Most students fall into the trap of “stress snacking”—grabbing the highest sugar or salt option available when the pressure is on.
-This leads to a nasty cycle: a quick glucose spike followed by a crushing energy dip 40 minutes later.
-By leaning into university meal planning, you take the decision-making out of the equation.
-When you’re tired, you don’t have to choose between a salad and a burger; the healthy, brain-boosting meal is already sitting in your fridge, ready in three minutes.
+Most students fall into the trap of “stress snacking,” grabbing the highest sugar or salt option available when the pressure is on.
+This leads to a cycle where a quick glucose spike is followed by an energy dip 40 minutes later.
+By using university meal planning, you simplify your daily choices.
+When you’re tired, you don’t have to choose between a salad and a burger; the healthy, brain-boosting meal is already in your fridge, ready in three minutes.

 The “Big Four” Brain-Boosting Ingredients